cvdabbeele/c1SeTrain/createAnImage.md

 ```shell
 docker push MYDOCKERUSERNAME/mydvwa_test:v001
 ```
 Now tag it again, but now with the tag "latest" and push it again to dockerhub.
 Please note that images with the tag "latest" are not necessarily the latest versions.
-They are just images with a tag "lagest"
+They are just images with a tag "latest"

 ```shell
 docker tag mydvwa:v1 MYDOCKERUSERNAME/mydvwa_test:latest